goblinfactory/gunner/README.md

 ====

 Gunner is a proof of concept command line Load test tool for windows to rapid fire requests against a test or pre-production server.
-A high goal of Gunner is to have a small memory footprint and allow for rapid testing of high concurrency on available commodity hardware, requiring fewer test servers when trying to fire enough requests at a server or cluster, to get a rough idea on sytem and infrastructure performance and capacity.
+A design goal from the outset was to have as small a memory and cpu usage footprint as possible when high concurrency load testing, requiring fewer test servers when trying to fire enough requests at a server or cluster, to get a rough idea on sytem and infrastructure performance and capacity.
 Existing testing tools require very many test servers to be able to simulate a large load, increasing the number of concurrent users that can be simulated, on a per (test server) basis will reduce the number of test servers (clients, or injectors), needed to get meaningful results.

 Compatibility:
 ---
 - .NET Framework 4.5+